Wiltshire Heritage Guide

 Just a few miles away is Silbury Hill, the largest purpose-built structure in Europe, More material was used to construct this enigmatic conical mound than was used in the Great Pyramid - and no one has yet established why it was built!
 Almost directly across the road from Silbury Hill is West Kennet Long Barrow, one of the finest chambered tombs in Britain.

->If ancient sites are your cup of tea, then you've come to the right county, for just north of Salisbury is the most famous stone circle in the world, Stonehenge.
-No one knows why this astonishing stone circle was built, though conjecture ranges from communal meeting place to extraterrestrial launching pad!
+If ancient sites are your cup of tea, then you've come to the right county, for just north of Salisbury is the most famous stone circle in the world, Stonehenge.
+No one knows why this astonishing stone circle was built, though conjecture ranges from a communal meeting place to extraterrestrial launching pad!

 A few miles south of Stonehenge, and just outside the city of Salisbury, is Old Sarum, site of the first Salisbury Cathedral.
 The site is protected by high earthen banks enclosing a wide grassed area that once held a cathedral and a medieval castle.
 Tension between the monks of the cathedral and soldiers of the castle meant that the cathedral moved in the 13th century to its present site.